Managing ambiguity: the essential skill for career progression

 - You can adapt to change.

-This competency is particularly important in complex, fast-changing environments, such as the retail sector.
-For example, a store manager who is waiting for a delivery, but is not sure when it will arrive, will need to stay in touch with the supplier for updates while also making preparations to unload.
+This competency is particularly important in complex, fast-changing environments, such as in logistics and retail.
+For example, a retail store manager who is waiting for a delivery, but is not sure when it will arrive, will need to stay in touch with the supplier for updates while also making preparations to unload the delivery when it arrives.
 The store manager will also need to decide how many members of staff should be on hand to help and how much shelf space will be required.

 Employees who can manage ambiguity are well placed to work effectively in large, complex organisations that are subject to change or reform, making this a valuable skill to have in a public sector career, for example, in the NHS or local government.